Tips for location classical recording

 - Tape down those cables.
 You'll have some time after the last rehearsal, so be sure to tape the mic cables down.
 There is no better tool than duct tape--for almost any purpose--so keep a giant roll in your kit.

 - Weigh down those stands.
 I carry counterweights to keep stands from tipping.
+When I use a Decca tree, I've got a 40 pound sandbag on the stand.
 You'll find that sometimes at the end of a concert, the attendees will wander into the playing area to converse with players.
 The last thing you want is an ugly encounter with some very nice person who just bumped your stand over.
 The best accident is one that doesn't happen.

 - Grab a program.
 You'll need it for notes (level tweak before movement 2, etc) and when you're naming files for final delivery.